mikcnt/mikcnt/README.md

 I'm Michele Conti, I'm currently a MSc student in computer science @ La Sapienza, Rome.

 I'm mainly focused on machine learning/deep learning, but I honestly love learning new things in general!
-CS is not actually the only interest I've got, I'm also interested in mathematics (for which I've got a bachelor degree :P), but I also like reading stuff.
+CS is not actually the only interest I've got, I'm also interested in mathematics (for which I've got a bachelor degree :P), and I also like reading stuff.
 I mean, stuff!
 Everything.
 And I'm still a kid who's reading Harry Potter for the 10th time! ⚡

 I'll keep here a short list of interesting projects I've been working on: